Joevandyta/ArtScape/README.md

 - [**JDK**](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) 8 or higher
 - **Android SDK**

-<h2 style="font-size: 1.5em;">Usage</h2>
+## <h2 style="font-size: 1.5em;">Usage</h2>
-Login: Users can sign in using their credentials.
+- Login: Users can sign in using their credentials from google Auth
-Dashboard: After signing in, users will see the main dashboard.
+- Dashboard: After signing in, users will see the main dashboard.
-Feature 1: <span style="font-size:1.1em;">Detailed instructions on how to use feature 1</span>.
+- Feature 1: <span style="font-size:1.1em;">Detailed instructions on how to use feature 1</span>.
-Feature 2: <span style="font-size:1.1em;">Detailed instructions on how to use feature 2</span>.
+- Feature 2: <span style="font-size:1.1em;">Detailed instructions on how to use feature 2</span>.
-Feature 3: <span style="font-size:1.1em;">Detailed instructions on how to use feature 3</span>.
+- Feature 3: <span style="font-size:1.1em;">Detailed instructions on how to use feature 3</span>.

-<h2 style="font-size: 1.5em;">Technologies Used</h2>
+### <h2 style="font-size: 1.5em;">Technologies Used</h2>
-Kotlin: Programming language
+- Kotlin: Programming language
-Firebase: Backend services
+- Firebase: Backend services
-Retrofit: REST client
+- Retrofit: REST client
-Room: Database
+- Room: Database
-Glide: Image loading library
+- Glide: Image loading library